LTBach/IT005-Practice/README.md

 # IT005-Practice
-This is a place to store report of IT005
+This is IT005's Report Storage